pivotal/docs-tas-adapter/troubleshooting.md

 1. The `buildservice.app` application is tasked with processing any Tanzu Build Service (kpack) commands.
 If any failures in the build image process occurs in Tanzu Build Service itself, this application's logs can provide further information.
 1. The `contour.app` application is tasked with creating an ingress into the system.
 If a failure to connect to the Application Service Adapter or an Application occurs, this application's logs can provide further information.
-1. The `cartographer.app` application is tasked with processing Cartographer ClusterSupplyChains when using the experimental Cartographer builder/runner flow.
-If a failure to create an Image, Build, ConfigMap, or StatefulSet occurs, this application's logs can provide further information.
+2. The `cartographer.app` application is tasked with processing Cartographer ClusterSupplyChains when using the experimental Cartographer builder/runner flow.
+If creation of an Image, Build, ConfigMap, or StatefulSet fails, this application's logs can provide further information.

 ### <a id="cfapp-logs"></a>CFApp Logs